-Andrew Ward is Creetown Initiative’s lead officer who manages the charity, including its nine staff, on a day to day basis as well as leading on numerous projects.
+Andrew Ward is Creetown Initiative’s lead officer and Senior Projects Manager who manages the charity, including its eleven staff, on a day to day basis as well as leading on numerous projects.
 Andrew has extensive knowledge and experience regarding Business Planning, Feasibility Studies, Consultation, Financial Management, Marketing, Heritage, Arts, Youth, Community Regeneration Training/Skills Gap Assessment and Charity Governance.

 Andrew has an impressive fund raising track record securing over £3m for local and Scotland wide projects.
 He has also helped to reorganise a number of organisations in order to give them the capacity to develop, grow and manage successful projects.
 These include credit unions, sports clubs, community groups, children’s health charities and social enterprises.

-Chris Hanna is one of our project workers.
+Chris Hanna is the Senior Projects Officer.
 Chris is a member of Creetown Initiative’s consultancy team; work involves preparing tender submissions, pre-contract planning and resource management.
 Local projects included funding applications and community hall project development including raising over £200,000 for the Waverley Hall.
 Her role includes community consultations, feasibility studies, business and financial planning, governance, marketing and project planning.
 Recent consultancy projects were the coordination of the development of the Stranraer BID, (Business Improvement District) and the subsequent development of the Stranraer Development Trust including fund raising and early project management of the Stranraer Oyster Festival, bringing in funding for the Trust of over £170,000.

 Elaine Marr is the Admin Assistant for Creetown Initiative, providing a book keeping and administration service.